M-Muntazer-Mehdi/Inventory-Tracker/README.md

 - **Views:** Virtual tables based on the result of SQL statements, simplifying complex queries and enhancing data security.
 - **Indexes:** Scripts for creating and managing indexes to improve query performance.
 - **Database Security:** Queries related to user privileges, roles, and permissions management.

+## Database Study Material

+The [**Database Study Material Report File**](https://github.com/M-Muntazer-Mehdi/Inventory-Tracker/blob/main/Database%20Study%20Material.pdf) contains comprehensive study materials and resources related to database concepts and management.
+It includes detailed explanations, examples, and practical insights into various aspects of database design, SQL queries, database administration, and more.

+### Contents:
+- **Database Concepts:** Overview of fundamental database concepts.
+- **SQL Queries:** Example queries and scripts for data manipulation and retrieval.
+- **Database Administration:** Tips and strategies for efficient database management.
+- **Advanced Topics:** Coverage of advanced database topics such as normalization, indexing, and transaction management.
+- **Case Studies:** Real-world examples and case studies illustrating database implementation and optimization.

 ## Contributions
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.